ceri-num/uv-larm/tutorials/7-vision.md

 # Introduction to image processing.

-Vision provides a rich information about the imediate environement arrond the robot.
+Vision provides a rich information about the immediate environment around the robot.
-However it requires to process the images to extract pertinent informations...
+However it requires to process the images to extract pertinent information...

+The goal here is to detect a specific object in the scene.
+The first proposed approach is to detect the object regarding its main color before to move toward approaches handle textures.

-## Setup the developement environment
+## Setup our programming environment

-This tutorial focus on `OpenCV` librairy, addressed in `Python` developement language on a *Linux* machine.
+This tutorial focus on `OpenCV` librairy, addressed in `Python` development language on a *Linux* machine.

-First we want to install Python3 and the libraiies:  Numpy, Matplot, Sklearn, Scipy and OpenCV.
+First we want to install Python3 and the libraries:  Numpy, Matplot, Sklearn, Scipy and OpenCV.

 The command `whereis` permit to localize a command (like `python3` interpreter).
-If python3 is correctly installed, its execusion whould not be empty:
+If python3 is correctly installed, its execution would not be empty:

 ```bash
 whereis python3
 ```

-Python use it own package manager `pip` to install librairies.
+Python uses its own package managers `pip` to install libraries.
 So just to be sure you can:

 ```bash
 sudo apt install python3 pip